grygoryant/CarND-LaneLines-P1/writeup.md

 ![alt text][result]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+I made draw_lines() the member function of my SimpleLaneDetector in order to use members of SimpleLaneDetector class.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+I think, that this approach depends a lot on the brightness of given picture and the lighting of scene.
+So it could be dificult to detect lanes in shadowy areas, at night etc.

+Also it could be dificult to solve cases, when, for example, white car is taken for the road lane.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use another method of selecting segments of right and left lanes, based on the slope angle of segments.

-Another potential improvement could be to ...